5 Benefits of a social intranet platform

 Social intranet example: AO.com

 While an intranet is a perfect platform for celebrating employee achievements and finding out more about each individual, it can also work the other way.
 The company can present new initiatives, upcoming events and broadcast various successes within the company regularly.
 This fortifies the internal brand, motivates the workforce and encourages confidence.
 This is, in turn, enriches the workplace culture, alongside the more physical manifestations of decor, layout and the tools and resources available within the office space.
-For those individuals who work remotely or are geographically dispersed away from the physical office, the social intranet is their connection to the main hub, and a vital part of making those workers feel part of the organization.
+For those individuals who work remotely or are geographically dispersed away from the physical office, these employee portal examples form a connection with the main hub, and a vital part of making those workers feel part of the organization.

 When it comes to building a workplace culture for both office and front-line workers, AO.com, have had great success with their social intranet, The Fridge.
 The system, a collaboration with Interact, shows the most recent company news prominently on their homepage, as well as a Day in the Life feature, which turns the spotlight on a separate employee.
 Employees within AO.com work in various departments, from depots to head office, in delivery vehicles to warehouse operatives.
 This creates a highly engaging and dynamic hub that helps keep people informed, connected and part of the bigger picture.